 “Elizabeth, the ghost.”

 “I should start from the beginning, I suppose,” Pam sighed.
-“I wish I could reach into my head and pull my memories out so I could just drive them into your mind.”
+“I wish I could reach into my head and pull my memories out and just drive them into your mind.”

 “Have you been to the dump swap?”
 She asked.

 Um, yes.
-I practically used it as a toy store (garden center, furniture outlet, and lawn care shop).
+I practically used it as a toy store, garden center, furniture outlet, and lawn care shop.
 Open from April through December, Wellesley’s dump swap was a thing of legends.
 Now, I’m sure when you hear ‘dump swap’ you think something like, “here, take my old garden hose, I’ll trade for your extra snow shovel.”
 No. Not in Wellesley.
 People dumped treasures there – a friend of mine scored a like-new $350 jogging stroller.
-The toy section alone is like taking a walk down the Toys “R” Us aisle.
+The toys alone are like taking a walk down the toys r us aisle.
 If you wanted to, you could bring home a new play kitchen for your toddler every single week.

 Had I heard of it?
 Yes.
 Was I obsessed with it?
 More than a little bit.

-“I used to enjoy it too,” Pam replied.
-“I’d grab a latte and meet a girlfriend there every Monday morning.
+“I used to enjoy it too,” she replied, smiling, “I’d grab a latte and meet a girlfriend there every Monday morning.
 It was such a rush finding little trinkets.”